home-assistant/home-assistant.io/source/_components/noonlight.markdown

 logo: noonlight.png
 ha_category:
   - Switch
-ha_release: "0.96"
+ha_release: 0.96
-redirect_from:
-  - /components/switch.noonlight/
 ---

 [Noonlight](https://noonlight.com) connects your smart home to local emergency services to help keep you safe in case of a break-in, fire, or medical emergency.

 <p class='note warning'>
 This integration is currently using a _sandbox_ API.
-It will not actually contact emergency servies at this time!
+It will not actually contact emergency services at this time!
 Pending approval from Noonlight, this notice will be removed once the live API has been activated.
 </p>